EHealth: Self-monitoring healthcare devices

 Other monitoring devices have more medical relevance.
 A well-known device of this type is the blood glucose monitor.
 The use of this device is restricted to diabetic patients and allows users to measure the blood glucose levels in their body.
 It is extremely quantitative and the results are available instantaneously.
 However, this device is not as independent of a self-monitoring device as the Nike+ Fuelband because it requires some patient education before use.
 One needs to be able to make connections between the levels of glucose and the effect of diet and exercise.
 In addition, the users must also understand how the treatment should be adjusted based on the results.
 In other words, the results are not just static measurements.

 The demand for self-monitoring health devices is skyrocketing, as wireless health technologies have become especially popular in the last few years.
 In fact, it is expected that by 2016, self-monitoring health devices will account for 80% of wireless medical devices.
 The key selling point for these devices is the mobility of information for consumers.
 The accessibility of mobile devices such as smartphones and tablets has increased significantly within the past decade.
 This has made it easier for users to access real-time information in a number of peripheral devices.

 There are still many future improvements for self-monitoring healthcare devices.
 Although most of these wearable devices have been excellent at providing direct data to the individual user, the biggest task which remains at hand is how to effectively use this data.
 Although the blood glucose monitor allows the user to take action based on the results, measurements such as the pulse rate, EKG signals, and calories do not necessarily serve to actively guide an individual's personal healthcare management.
 Consumers are interested in qualitative feedback in addition to the quantitative measurements recorded by the devices.

-In medical interventions

-Chronic kidney disease

-There is currently limited evidence suggesting that eHealth interventions may improve dietary sodium intake and fluid management for people with chronic kidney disease (CKD).
-The findings are based on low certainty evidence of 43 studies.
-So, more large and higher quality research studies are needed to understand the impact of eHealth on the health of people with CKD.
+Integrating self-monitoring devices with healthcare providers can help close this gap by allowing healthcare professionals to track their patients' data remotely, which in turn allows for more personalized care and timely interventions.